LuisRoyZulu06/LuisRoyZulu06/README.md

 <h1> Hi, i'm Luis </h1>

-Thank you for visiting my profile, I am a software engineer currently working with great minds at <a href="https://probasegroup.com">Probase Limited</a>.
+Thank you for visiting my profile, I am a Data Analyst & Software Engineer currently working with great minds at <a href="https://kuala.io/">Kuala Tech</a> as a TPM.
-My day to day job has shifted, I have been promoted to a managerial position as the Head of Technology Business Transformation.
-My role involves scouting new technologies like AI, Machine Learning, IoT, and Blockchain, ensuring their effective implementation, cyber security, and client support.
+As a Technical Project Manager, my role involves Project Planning & Execution, Risk Management, QA, Team Collaboration & Coordination, Stakeholder Management and Supporting Admin & Finance.

-Previously I have worked on but not limited to:
+Some key projects I have worked on include:

 SmartPAY
 - Payment and tax collections system.